Markus-Xavier/birthday-calendar-ui/README.md

 Get all existing birthdays on page load and display them on the DOM, with each birthday appearing in the correct month.

 Notes:
+- You DO have to fetch the birthdays!
 - For now, use the months data from the `month_data.js` file.
-Do not fetch that data.
+Do not fetch the months data.
 - Do not worry about including the delete button for each birthday at this point.

 ### Iteration 2